CPSSD/paranoid/docs/net_api_v0.1.md

 # Network API #

 ## The Architecture ##

-The sprint follows a simple network architecture i.e, multiple clients and one central server.
+Architecture: multiple clients and one central server.
 The server's only purpose is to echo messages received to all clients.

 ## Server Messages

+None.

 ## Client Messages
 Each message is a JSON object with 2 mandatory fields
-* SenderID - (string) A unique identifier for the sender address of the sender of the message
+* `sender` - (string) A unique identifier for the sender address of the sender of the message
-* MessageType (string)
+* `type` (string)
-  - write
+  - `creat`
-  - creat
+  - `write`
-  - link
+  - `link`
-  - unlink
+  - `unlink`
-  - truncate
+  - `truncate`

 The rest of the fields of a message depend on the message type

 ---

 ### write ###
-Writes to a file specified in `fileName` and Base64 encoded data
+Writes to a file specified in `name` and Base64 encoded data
-* __fileName__ - (string) The name of the file to write to
+* __name__ - (string) The name of the file to write to
 * __offset__ - (int) The offset of the write in bytes
 * __length__ - (int) The length of the write in bytes
-* __writeData__ - (Base64 Encoded String) The date to write as a base64 String
+* __data__ - (Base64 Encoded String) The data to write

 ```
 {
-  "senderID":1
-  "messageType:"write",
-  "fileName":"helloworld.txt",
+  "sender":1
+  "type:"write",
+  "name":"helloworld.txt",
   "offset":0,
   "length":8
-  "fileData":"aGVsbG8="
+  "data":"aGVsbG8="
 }

 ```

 ---
 ### creat ###
-Creates a file with the name specified in the `fileName` field
+Creates a file with the name specified in the `name` field
-* __fileName__ - (string) The name of the file to create
+* __name__ - (string) The name of the file to create

 ```
 {
-  "senderID":1,
+  "sender":1,
   "messageID":1,
-  "messageType:"creat",
-  "fileName":"helloworld.txt"
+  "type:"creat",
+  "name":"helloworld.txt"
 }
 ```

 ---
 ### link ###
 Creates a link to a file.
-* __fileName__ - (string) The name of the file which will be the link
+* __name__ - (string) The name of the file which will be the link
 * __target__ - (string) The file that the link is pointing to

 ```
 {
-  "senderID":1,
-  "messageType":"link",
-  "fileName":"hello.txt"
-  "target":"helloworld.txt"
+  "sender":1,
+  "type":"link",
+  "name":"hello.txt"         // This is the new file name.
+  "target":"helloworld.txt"  // This is the existing file name.
 }
 ```